Joaquin-M2/portfolio-website-backend/README.md

 ## About The Project

-<p>This project was originally born as a need for the "Tools" section of my personal website.
+<p>This project was originally born as a need for the "Resources" section of my personal website.
 Soon after, I started to use it as a small playground to experiment with backend code, such as the different alternatives to authenticate users.
 In the future it will also house the backend code for any project in my portfolio that may require it.</p>

 <p>Therefore, this repository is not intended to show any kind of extraordinary backend code but just the minimum required by some functionalities in the frontend of my portfolio website.
 Nevertheless, I try to apply a clear architecture and best practices on it, so don't hesitate to let me know if you see anything that can be improved :slightly_smiling_face:.</p>